 Drivers must be stopped by a clearly visible or audible signal – for example flashing blue light, handheld signalling disc or illuminated letters on the rear of the control vehicle.
 Members of the SKD team have the right to check the identity of the driver and the holder of the registration certificate – for example by requesting to see an official photo ID.

 the mileage indicator and

 They can charge a toll fine and, if necessary, they can take steps to prevent the driver from driving on (for example by applying wheel clamps or confiscating car documents).
 If the customer refuses to pay the toll fine, administrative criminal proceeding may be initiated.

-Toll fines for cars, camper vans and motorbikes
+Substitute payment for cars, camper vans and motorbikes

 No or expired vignette or route toll Car or camper van: 120 euros Motorbike: 65 euros